giovanniboscu/continuous-section-field/cuf/hollow_rectangle_validation/readme.md

 # Hollow rectangular section - complete bending and torsion validation

 This package validates a complete beam solver based on the Carrera Unified Formulation (CUF), implemented within the Continuous Section Field (CSF) framework.
-The validation is performed on a prismatic hollow square beam under sinusoidally distributed bending and torsional loads.
+The current solver operates at the level of a single CUF beam model; the assembly and coupling of multiple independent CUF beam models into a global structural system are outside its present scope.

 The package is not only a collection of prescribed displacement fields or post-processing examples.
 The CSF-CUF implementation constructs the CUF kinematic approximation, evaluates the sectional and longitudinal integrals, assembles the global finite-element equations, applies loads and constraints, solves the resulting system, and exposes the continuous three-dimensional displacement field

 $$
 \mathbf{u}(x,y,z)=\{u_x,u_y,u_z\}^{T}.
 $$

 The analytical solutions described below are independent references used to check the results produced by this solver.

 ---